Iver88/Unciv-Bohemia/README.md

 #### New techs

 ##### Brewing
 Unlocks Hop garden improvement for Hops luxury resource and Brewery building.
 Requires Calendar for unlock.
+Required for Philosophy tech.

 #### New improvements